kedro-org/kedro-viz/progress.md

   for D18:** if `get_project_snapshot` ever accepts `extra_params`, the adapter could serve `--params` too, the live backend would no longer be needed, and the deletion originally scoped for Phase 7 could be revisited.
+- **Import-free snapshot (Path A — the unblocker for D19 / lite "no-deps"):** `get_project_snapshot`
+  currently imports the project's pipeline modules, so adapter-lite needs node-function deps installed.
+Ask Kedro to derive the pipeline structure without importing node libraries (AST-based, like kedro-viz's `LiteParser`).
+Until then, **Path B** (kedro-viz stubs missing modules via `LiteParser` before snapshotting) is **implemented** (2026-06-03, `lite_import_stubs`) and covers the no-deps case without a Kedro change.
+Path A would let us delete that stubbing.

 ## Development Environment